Priyanka16345/North-Star-Revenue--Operations-Dashboard/README.md

 **What is happening? - Why is it happening? - Where is it happening? - What should the business pay attention to?**

+# Business Insights

+The dashboard was designed to help sales leadership move from reporting to decision-making.

+## 1. Revenue Concentration

+Revenue by region can highlight markets that are already producing strong results and may justify additional sales or marketing investment.

+## 2. Product Performance

+Revenue by product helps identify which products are contributing most to the business and where cross-sell or upsell opportunities may exist.

+## 3. Rep Performance

+Replevel performance can highlight top performers as well as reps who may require additional coaching or pipeline support.

+## 4. Pipeline Health

+Open pipeline and weighted pipeline provide two different views of future revenue potential.

+Open pipeline shows the total opportunity value, while weighted pipeline provides a probability-adjusted view.

+## 5. Funnel Risk

+Pipeline by stage helps identify whether opportunities are concentrated in early stages or whether sufficient value is progressing toward Proposal and Negotiation.

+## 6. Management Action

+The dashboard should not be treated as a report that simply describes what happened.

+The purpose is to help management identify:

+- Where to invest
+- Where pipeline is at risk
+- Which reps may need support
+- Which products are gaining traction
+- Which regions deserve additional attention

 # Tools